 Polish Craft Beer in Gdansk

+With your belly full of delicious pierogis, it is time to sample some locally produced craft beer.
 Among the many reasons we have fallen head-over-heels for Poland is their superb production of craft beer.
-Gdansk has a hefty number of multitaps – aka craft beer bars – that boast excellent Polish craft beer on draft.
+Gdansk has a hefty number of multitaps – aka craft beer bars.

-Old Town Gdansk Map: Day 1 of Things To Do in Gdansk
+Old Town Gdansk Map for Day 1

 DAY 2 – Day Trip to Sopot from Gdansk